What is the difference between the single path and the triple path?

 Sewing the triple path- middle path

 The triple path requires a middle path.
 Once your hexagons are basted they can be assembled into the units and quantities in the following diagram.
-Notice that you will require 18 of the three sided unit in the upper left corner.
+Notice that you will require 18 of the pink three sided units on the left.
 Each of these can be stitched to the 18 hexagon blocks after the outer path has been sewn all around the block.
 When all of the QAL blocks are completed I will explain how to attach the remaining units to complete the quilt top (minus borders).
+The colours in this diagram are a coding system that will be used at assembly time to help you place the units in your quilt; they do not represent the colours of your path fabric.
+I will be using a single fabric for all of my middle path hexagons.

 Sewing the single path